 Find out more

 Information sessions on the Erasmus programme are held each semester.
 Each degree programme has an Erasmus Academic Coordinator, who can arrange information sessions and provide individual advice.
 UL students who would wish to participate in the Erasmus programme can contact IED (EO-020) for further information.
-Printed material and student reports are available online and can be sent to your e-mail address, on request.
+Information on partner universities is available under the Partner Universities webpage.
+Student reports are available on the following SharePoint site (log in with your student ID and usual password).